Bulimia: Before the 20th century

 Although diagnostic criteria for bulimia nervosa did not appear until 1979, evidence suggests that binging and purging were popular in certain ancient cultures.
-The first documented account of behavior resembling bulimia nervosa was recorded in Xenophon's Anabasis around 370 B.C, in which Greek soldiers purged themselves in the mountains of Asia Minor.
-It is unclear whether this purging was preceded by binging.
 In ancient Egypt, physicians recommended purging once a month for three days to preserve health.
 This practice stemmed from the belief that human diseases were caused by the food itself.
 In ancient Rome, elite society members would vomit to "make room" in their stomachs for more food at all-day banquets.
 Emperors Claudius and Vitellius both were gluttonous and obese, and they often resorted to habitual purging.

 Historical records also suggest that some saints who developed anorexia (as a result of a life of asceticism) may also have displayed bulimic behaviors.
 Saint Mary Magdalen de Pazzi (1566–1607) and Saint Veronica Giuliani (1660–1727) were both observed binge eating—giving in, as they believed, to the temptations of the devil.
 Saint Catherine of Siena (1347–1380) is known to have supplemented her strict abstinence from food by purging as reparation for her sins.
 Catherine died from starvation at age thirty-three.

 While the psychological disorder "bulimia nervosa" is relatively new, the word "bulimia", signifying overeating, has been present for centuries.
 The Babylon Talmud referenced practices of "bulimia", yet scholars believe that this simply referred to overeating without the purging or the psychological implications bulimia nervosa.
 In fact, a search for evidence of bulimia nervosa from the 17th to late 19th century revealed that only a quarter of the overeating cases they examined actually vomited after the binges.
 There was no evidence of deliberate vomiting or an attempt to control weight.